 Quest Diagnostics is a registered trademark of Quest Diagnostics.

-Contact Access Services by Bayer to learn more about the Lab Monitoring
+Contact Access Services by Bayer to learn more about Jivi Reimbursement for Lab Testing

-Contact Access Services by Bayer to learn more about the Lab Monitoring Co-pay Program for Jivi®
+Contact Access Services by Bayer to learn more about Jivi Reimbursement for Lab Testing

 1-800-288-8374

-Jivi antihemophilic factor (recombinant), PEGylated-aucl, is a recombinant DNA-derived, Factor VIII concentrate indicated for use in previously treated adults and adolescents (12 years of age and older) with hemophilia A (congenital Factor VIII deficiency) for:
+JIVI® is a recombinant DNA-derived, Factor VIII concentrate indicated for use in previously treated adults and pediatric patients 7 years of age and older with hemophilia A (congenital Factor VIII deficiency) for:

 IMPORTANT SAFETY INFORMATION